Digitalturkk/Digitalturkk/README.md

 <h2> Salam 👋, I’m @Digitalturkk </h2>

-Programming Instructor 👨‍🏫
+Programming Instructor👨‍🏫

-I’m interested in IT sphere at least for 7 years 👀
+I’m interested in IT sphere at least for 7 years👀

-I'm student at UNEC 🏦
+I'm student at UNEC🏦

 <h1> Software Engineer </h1>